Simple Graphics [1/15]

 After you have solved an exercise, it is recommended to always examine the provided solution.

-The fillScr function fills the entire screen with the given color.
+The fillScr statement fills the entire screen with the given color.

-The optional fourth argument of the disc function is color.
-The color can be ommited from the disc function call, in which case the disc is painted in the default foreground color, which is white.
+The optional fourth argument of the disc statement is color.
+The color can be ommited from the disc statement, in which case the disc is painted in the global foreground color.
+The global foreground color is intitially the white color.

 Exercises: